robflaherty/scroll-depth/readme.md

 In addition to the percentage scroll marks you can trigger events based on specific DOM elements.
 For example you can tell the plugin to report whenever the article comments div is scrolled into view, or whenever the footer is reached.

-Data is sent to Google Analytics so it's required that you have Google Analytics tracking implemented on your site.

 [View the Project Page](http://robflaherty.github.com/jquery-scrolldepth/)

 [View the Blog Post](http://www.ravelrumba.com/blog/tracking-scroll-depth-jquery-google-analytics/)